LayZeeDK/github-pages-docusaurus/docs/Tutorials/run-a-supernode.md

 ---
-title: Run a node
+title: Run a supernode
-sidebar_position: 4
+sidebar_position: 5
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This guide will walk you through the process of operating a MXC node via [simple-mxc-node](https://github.com/MXCzkEVM/simple-mxc-node).
+This guide will walk you through the process of operating a MXC supernode via [simple-mxc-node](https://github.com/MXCzkEVM/simple-mxc-node).
 You will be able to:

-- Run a MXC node easily from the command line on Windows, Mac, and Linux.
+- Run a MXC supernode easily from the command line on Windows, Mac, and Linux.
-- Run a MXC node regularly or as a prover.
+- Run a MXC supernode regularly or as a prover.
 - View a [Grafana](https://grafana.com/) dashboard which displays the node's status.

 ## Prerequisites